-We understand some families may choose to keep their student(s) home regardless of the measures we have taken for in-person instruction.
-Students, remaining in the remote classroom, will have opportunities to interact virtually with their class and teacher each day, though not to same degree that was offered in the full remote learning plan.
-Time has been built into the academic day (early AM and after dismissal) for teachers to work directly with their remote learners.
-Instruction, both live or recorded, will continue to be delivered via Google Classroom (K-2).
+We understand some families may choose to keep their student(s) home regardless of the safety measures we have taken for in-person instruction.
+Students remaining in the remote classroom will have opportunities to interact virtually with their class and teacher each day, though not to same degree that was offered in the full remote learning plan.

+Time has been built into the academic day for teachers, and/or assistants, to work directly with their remote learners.
+Instruction, both live or recorded, will continue to be delivered via Google Classroom (K-5).
+Students in the hybrid model (grades 3-5) and those in elementary grades who elect to remain in the RLP will continue to login daily to receive synchronous and asynchronous instruction.